Deer Lake

 The long-term drinking water advisory affects 225 homes and 5 community buildings.

-Deer Lake First Nation has completed interim repairs to its water treatment system and is advancing a feasibility study to examine the community's long-term needs and options.
+Deer Lake First Nation has completed interim repairs to its water treatment system.
+Additional repairs are under construction.
+The First Nation is also advancing a feasibility study to examine the community's long-term needs and options.
 Funding support is being provided by Indigenous Services Canada (ISC).

 Deer Lake receives operational support from the ISC-funded Centralized Water and Wastewater Hub, delivered by the Keewaytinook Okimakanak Tribal Council.
 Through the hub, a certified water operator provides oversight of water and wastewater operations.